phloreenm/MP2-JS--CI-CoBC-FM/README.md

             - Wikipedia articles
     - Information guides the user to actual existing entities (archaeological site, pictures, maps).
     - Call To Action elements are present on the page, to guide the user to take action:
-      - Cities page - SELECT CITY is highlighted and it disappears when a City's tab is selected.
+      - Select cities sub-page - SELECT CITY is highlighted and it disappears when a City's tab is selected.
       - Send Email - the user is guided to fill in the form and click the SEND button.
-      - Footer: the user is guided to scroll down to the bottom of the page.
+      - Footer: on a page with less content, to footer is only visible 10vh at the bottom.
+This way the user is aware that he might find further content to scroll down to the bottom of the page.
-      -
 ---
 # **Structure**
 - Information architecture: